June 24, 2022

 Klamath County had Oregon’s highest seasonally adjusted unemployment rate (5.3%) in May.
 Other counties with relatively high unemployment rates were Grant (5.2%), Curry (4.9%), and Lincoln (4.9%).
 Benton, Hood River, and Wheeler counties registered the lowest unemployment rates in May, at 2.9% each.
 Other counties with some of the lowest unemployment rates in May included Washington (3.0%), Sherman (3.1%), and Gilliam (3.2%).

 Between May 2021 and May 2022, total nonfarm employment rose in each of the six broad regions across Oregon.
 The Willamette Valley region experienced the fastest job growth over the year at 4.1%.
 Employment also grew at a relatively fast pace in the five Portland-metro counties (3.7%) and Central Oregon region (3.3%).
 Growth occurred at a slower pace along the Coast (1.3%), in Eastern Oregon (0.8%), and in Southern Oregon (0.7%).

 Next News Releases

-The Oregon Employment Department will release statewide unemployment rate and industry employment data for May 2022 on Wednesday, June 15, 2022.
-The May 2022 county and metropolitan area unemployment rates will be released on Wednesday, June 22 2022.
+The Oregon Employment Department will release statewide unemployment rate and industry employment data for June 2022 on Wednesday, July 20, 2022.
+The June 2022 county and metropolitan area unemployment rates will be released on Tuesday, July 26, 2022.

 The Oregon Employment Department (OED) is an equal opportunity agency.
 Everyone has a right to use OED programs and services.
 OED provides free help.
 Some examples are sign language and spoken language interpreters, written materials in other languages, braille, large print, audio and other formats.
 If you need help, please call 971-673-6400.
 TTY users call 711.
 You can also ask for help at OED_Communications@employ.oregon.gov.